+Document filename: 0 Saddington Parish Neighbourhood Plan Referendum version 27 10 18.docx

 Introduction from the Chairman of Saddington Neighbourhood Forum

-It gives me great pleasure to introduce the Saddington Parish Neighbourhood Plan and see it reach this major milestone when we formally submit it to Harborough District Council.
+It gives me great pleasure to introduce the Saddington Parish Neighbourhood Plan and see it reach this major milestone when we formally submit it for Referendum.

 The Neighbourhood Plan is a new type of plan for the local area which has been drawn up by a Management Committee of volunteers from the parish and in response to your input over the last two years.
 It is very much Your Plan for Your Village helping to shape Your Future.